Navigating entanglement via Ruderman-Kittel-Kasuya-Yosida exchange: Snake, bouncing, boundary-residing, pulse, and damping-stabilized time-frozen trajectories: Results

-Table \ref{tab:Tstar} lists the values of $T^{\ast }$ for the selected $ \varepsilon $, while Fig. \ref{fig:fre} displays the frequency spectrum $f$ versus $J_{0}$ for the corresponding $T^{\ast }$.
-The typical RKKY exchange strengths range from a few $ \mu $eV to several meV~\cite{Ramon2005,Timm2005b,Krainov2015,Kachkachi2025}.
-For a bulk structure with $\left\vert J_{0}\right\vert =1$ meV and $T^{\ast }=1$ , the corresponding frequency is $f=\left\vert J_{0}\right\vert /\left( \hbar T^{\ast }\right) =1.52$ THz, placing our calculations in the infrared regime, well above the few-GHz ferromagnetic resonance scale.
-This resonance can also be avoided by reducing the vibrational amplitude or by using a proximate 2D Fermi-sea substrate (inset in Fig. \ref{fig:sche}), where $ \left\vert J_{0}\right\vert \lesssim 1$ $\mu $eV yields $f\lesssim 1.52$ GHz.
-Keeping in mind that sign changes in $J^{A/B}\left( t\right) $ signify time and trajectory reversal, we can tailor the entanglement profile, as demonstrated below.
+Note that the RKKY-driven spin dynamics can be disrupted by ferromagnetic resonance (FMR) in the few-GHz range, where resonant energy absorption enhances spin precession.
+To ensure that the RKKY exchange remains the dominant mechanism, operation away from this resonance regime is required.
+This can be achieved by reducing the vibrational amplitude or using a proximate 2D Fermi-sea substrate [Fig. \ref{fig:sche}(b)] yielding $ \left\vert J_{0}\right\vert \lesssim 1$ $\mu $eV; this upper limit corresponds to a characteristic frequency $\left\vert J_{0}\right\vert /\hbar \approx 1.52\times 10^{9}$ rad/s (or equivalently, $0.24$ GHz), which is well separated from the FMR band.
+Furthermore, bearing in mind that sign changes in $J^{A/B}\left( t\right) $ signify time and trajectory reversal, we can tailor the entanglement profile as demonstrated below.